Long range dependence of heavy tailed random functions: Limit theorems

 \subsection{Limit theorems for the integrals of functionals of l.r.d. random volatility fields}

-In order to illustrate how our definition of l.r.d. matches limit theorems for volumes of level sets for random volatility models, unlike as in the subordinated Gaussian case {where the limiting results are known}, a general asymptotic theory has to be developed.
+In this section we will justify that our definition of l.r.d. is in agreement with limit theorems for volumes of level sets for random volatility models.
+Unlike as in the subordinated Gaussian case {where the limiting results are known}, a general asymptotic theory has to be developed.